 Advent on the Dolomites is full of events, first and foremost among those are the many Christmas markets, each with its uniqueness and history.
 If you do not want to miss South Tyrol's original markets, follow the five-star route; if instead you find yourself in Val Gardena, don't miss Christmas Valley, the Holiday Valley of the Dolomites.

 In South Tyrol, events embrace tradition and culture, as well as gastronomy.
-Don't miss the Parade of St. Nicholas and the Parade of the Devils in the Casies Valley or in Stelvio, the Parade of St. Nicholas in Brunico and in Ortisei, San Nicolò and Krampus in Merano, the Klöckeln in Val Sarentino, the Krampus Parade in Campo Tures and in Dobbiaco, the Nativity scenes in Val Gardena, the Long Night of Bolzano Museums, the Christmas Cookies class in Badia, or the Gourmet Skisafari in Alta Badia.
+Don't miss the Parade of St. Nicholas and the Parade of the Devils in the Casies Valley or in Stelvio, the Parade of St. Nicholas in Brunico and in Ortisei, San Nicolò and Krampus in Merano, the Klöckeln in Val Sarentino, the Krampus Parade in Campo Tures and in Dobbiaco, the Nativity scene exhibition in San Paolo near Appiano, the Long Night of Bolzano Museums or the Gourmet Skisafari in Alta Badia.